 Technical Specification IETF, 2023

-This memo describes the Secure Asset Transfer (SAT) Protocol for digital assets.
+Abstract: This memo describes the Secure Asset Transfer (SAT) Protocol for digital assets.
 SAT is a protocol operating between two gateways that conducts the transfer of a digital asset from one gateway to another, each representing their corresponding digital asset networks.
 The protocol establishes a secure channel between the endpoints and implements a 2-phase commit (2PC) to ensure the properties of transfer atomicity, consistency, isolation and durability.

-Note: As of October 2024, the latest version is 06, available at https://datatracker.ietf.org/doc/draft-ietf-satp-core/06/
+Note: As of April 2026, the latest version is 13, available at https://datatracker.ietf.org/doc/draft-ietf-satp-core/13/

 Rafael Belchior, André Vasconcelos, Miguel Correia, Thomas Hardjono